portwatcher/prerender-url-shortener/README.md

        "url": "string"
      }
      ```
-   - **Returns 202 Accepted** for async rendering in most cases.
+   - **Always returns 202 Accepted** for async rendering.
-   - Only returns 200 OK if the URL is already cached and has valid Open Graph image metadata.
+   - Never returns 200 OK - ensures consistent async behavior.
    - Triggers the backend process to generate a short code and prerender the content asynchronously.

 ### 2. Prerendering and Shortening Logic (Rod Integration with Async Queue)